bezelga/wit/README.md

 # wit

-WARNING: this CLI is a work in progress, a release will be create when the first version is ready to go.
+__Warning: this CLI is a work in progress, a release will be created when the first version is ready to go.__

 wit is an easier to deploy your app to kubernetes, so all your team does not need to learn kubernetes itself.